 “Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.

 “Further information will be forwarded you as soon as it is received.

 “Chief Information Bureau”

 Carl and Steve managed to get out of the hold.
 How they did this was that they began shouting that a man had passed out.
 Another POW and Steve carried Carl to the area below the hatch.
 The three men then rushed up the ladder onto the ship’s deck.
 To their amazement, the ship’s captain allowed them to stay topside.
 While they were on deck, they began eating food that was being stored on the deck.
-While the two men were on deck, the POWs in the ship’s hold began shouting because they were so tightly packed into the hold.
-The Japanese brought a machine gun to the hold and threaten to shoot.
-This resulted in the prisoners immediately quieting down.

 The Japanese decided to resolve the problem so they opened up another hold.
 They then began moving prisoners, including Carl and Steve, to this hold.
 By the time they finished, this smaller hold was even more crowded than the original hold.
 The bathroom facilities were cans tied to ropes that were pulled out of the hatch.
 These often spilled which resulted in the hold stinking of human waste.
 It also resulted in maggots being everywhere and constantly biting the prisoners.